-Histamine intolerance is a condition where mast cells release histamine and other inflammatory mediators that cause allergic-type reactions in the body.
+Mast cell activation syndrome(MCAS) is a condition where mast cells release histamine and other inflammatory mediators that cause allergic-type reactions in the body.
 As a results, people begin experiencing allergic-type reactions when they consume foods high in histamine or its precursors.
-Many people with histamine intolerance spend a loooooooong time trying to address it.
+Many people dealing with chronic mast cell activation spend a loooooooong time trying to address it.

-Often times the issue with histamine intolerance can begin in the gut, but the adrenals contribute as well.
+Often times the issue with mast cell activation can begin in the gut, but the adrenals contribute as well.
 Optimizing circadian rhythms is by far the most bang-for-your-buck approach to addressing gut problems.
 Plus, the risk of side effects is extraordinarily low.

 Today we’re going to discuss the results seen by a 39 year old female from my Stop Leaky Gut Challenge.
-She has been dealing with histamine intolerance, adrenal fatigue and hypothyroidism for 11 years.
+She has been dealing with MCAS, adrenal fatigue and hypothyroidism for 11 years.
 Over time, restrictive dieting has led to a progressively declining food list.

 This list has dramatically expanded since the challenge, and even further since beginning the Circadian Retraining Program.
 There are several lines of evidence that indicates circadian rhythms can impact histamine intolerance.
 Mast cells have their own circadian clock that regulates plasma histamine.

 The gut and adrenals in mast cell activation syndrome

 Another study implicates cortisol as a factor that regulates the mast cell clock.
 Cortisol inhibits histamine release, which is why allergic reactions tend to be worse at night.
 Nighttime is when the cortisol is lowest due to circadian variation.